 I started with two small circles of air dry clay on my work surface.
 You can use just about anything as your template.
 Roll out with a rolling pin.

 After I rolled them out, I smoothed the edges with water and my finger.
 Then I gently pressed each clay ring dish in a small tea cup to dry overnight.

 Once dry, I outlined some simple floral patterns on top of the clay.
 I’m not typically a flower person, but once spring hits I just get wild about flowers!

 Paint in layers, stopping after every color to let each layer dry.
 This will help avoid mixing paint colors.
 Then I went back and added some details with permanent markers.

 Finally, I gave both sides a coat of clear acrylic spray paint.
 The spray paint will keep the colors in place and prevent any dirty smudges on the white clay.

 I made two of these little ring holder dishes, one for each of my son’s teachers.

+These are great clay crafts for kids because they are so simple.
 I think a clay ring dish will be a nice personalized little present for a teacher, neighbor, hostess, or anyone else who deserves a little something special.
 It’s definitely unique!